Info

 This course examines the use of natural language processing as a set of methods for exploring and reasoning about text as data, focusing especially on the applied side of NLP — using existing NLP methods and libraries in Python in new and creative ways (rather than exploring the core algorithms underlying them; see Info 159/259 for that).

-Students will apply and extend existing libraries (including scikit-learn, pytorch, gensim, spacy and huggingface) to textual problems.
-Topics include text-driven forecasting and prediction (using text for problems involving classification or regression); exploratory data analysis; experimental design; the representation of text, including features derived from linguistic structure (such as named entities, syntax, and coreference) and features derived from low-dimensional representations of words, sentences and documents; exploring textual similarity; information extraction (extracting relations between entities mentioned in text); and the underlying structure and affordances of large language models.
+Students will apply and extend existing libraries (including pytorch, spacy and huggingface) to textual problems.
+Topics include text-driven forecasting and prediction (using text for problems involving classification or regression); exploratory data analysis; experimental design; the representation of text, including features derived from linguistic structure (such as named entities, syntax, and coreference) and features derived from low-dimensional representations of words, sentences and documents; exploring textual similarity; and information extraction (extracting relations between entities mentioned in text).
+We'll focus extensively on the underlying structure and affordances of large language models, especially as they can be used for text-as-data problems.

 This is an applied course; each class period will be divided between a short lecture and in-class lab work using Jupyter notebooks (roughly 50% each).
 Students will be programming extensively during class, and will work in groups with other students and the instructors.
 Students must prepare for each class and submit preparatory materials before class.
 Attendance is required.